1951 Tour de France

 The 1951 Tour de France was the 38th edition of the Tour de France, taking place from 4 to 29 July.
 It consisted of 24 stages over 4690 km.
 The race started outside Île-de-France for the first time since 1926; a change that remained permanent beyond 1951 with the exceptions of 1963, 1983, 1984, 1986 and 2003.

 The race was won by Swiss cyclist Hugo Koblet.
 Koblet used his time-trial abilities to win large amounts of time.
-Dutch cyclist Wim van Est made fame, not only by becoming the first Dutch cyclist to lead the Tour de France, but more by falling down a ravine in the leader's jersey.
+Dutch cyclist Wim van Est gained fame, not only by becoming the first Dutch cyclist to lead the Tour de France, but more by falling down a ravine in the leader's jersey.

 Teams

 As was the custom since the 1930 Tour de France, the 1951 Tour de France was contested by national and regional teams.
 The three major cycling countries in 1951, Italy, Belgium and France, each sent a team of 12 cyclists.
 Other countries sent teams of 8 cyclists: Switzerland, Luxembourg, Netherlands and Spain.
 The French regional cyclists were divided into four teams of 12 cyclists: Paris, Île-de-France/North-West, East/South-East and West/South-West.
 The last team of eight cyclists was made up out of cyclists from the French North African colonies.
 In the end, Luxembourg only sent 7 cyclists, so altogether this made 123 cyclists.
 There were 68 French cyclists (of which 1 French-Moroccan and 7 French-Algerian), 12 Italian, 12 Belgian, 8 Dutch, 8 Spanish, 8 Swiss and 7 Luxembourgian cyclists.

 The teams entering the race were: